You Really Got Me: Live history

 Before its release, the Kinks performed "You Really Got Me" in some of their early concerts.
 It was a crowd favourite, with Ray Davies later claiming to feel a connection with the crowd as he performed the song.
 Ray later said, "Our success came from playing [the song] live.
 When we played 'You Really Got Me' people actually took notice.
 They realised we had something original."

 The Kinks continued to perform successfully for over 30 years through many musical styles, but "You Really Got Me" remained a mainstay in concert.
 During some shows, the song was played in a medley with its follow-up single "All Day and All of the Night", while in 1977, a performance on Saturday Night Live featured a four-song medley of "You Really Got Me", "All Day and All of the Night", "A Well Respected Man", and "Lola".
 In a live performance on the Don Lane Show in 1982, "You Really Got Me" was featured in a medley with the band's 1981 song, "Destroyer".
 In 1984, Dave Davies claimed that, even after twenty years of performing "You Really Got Me", the track was "still fun to play live".

 A live version of "You Really Got Me" was released on the band's 1980 live album, One for the Road.
 This version, following the minor success of the same album's live version of "Lola", was released as a single in America, backed with the live take of Low Budget's "Attitude".
 It failed to chart.
 This version was later included on the 1986 compilation album Come Dancing with the Kinks: The Best of the Kinks 1977–1986.

 Other live renditions of "You Really Got Me" have also been released.
 A version on Live at Kelvin Hall recorded at Kelvin Hall in Glasgow, Scotland, was released in 1967, while a performance at the Mann Music Center in Philadelphia, Pennsylvania, appeared on 1994's To the Bone.
 The Davies brothers also performed a live version in Boston, Massachusetts with the Smithereens in November 1991, which later appeared on the latter band's 1995 compilation album Attack of the Smithereens.
-Ray and Dave Davies still perform the song in solo shows, generally as a closing number.

 In December 2015, Ray Davies joined Dave onstage at one of his concerts to perform "You Really Got Me".
 The event marked the first time the brothers performed on stage together in nearly 20 years, sparking rumours of a Kinks reunion.